Ask the Expert: Exercise Injuries

 stretching leg

-Your morning gym sessions will help you look and feel good, but it’s important to practice safe workout habits to avoid getting injured.
-If you’re on a fitness kick and tempted to reach for the heaviest set of weights in a new-to-you workout class, or hit the pavement for a long run even though you haven’t jogged in years, then you may want to rethink your strategy.
-You can still reap the benefits of exercise without overdoing it to the point of injury.
+Your morning gym sessions may help you look and feel good, but it’s important to practice safe workout habits to avoid getting injured.
+If you’re on a fitness kick and tempted to reach for the heaviest set of weights in a new-to-you workout class or hit the pavement for a long run even though you haven’t jogged in years, then you may want to rethink your strategy.
+You can still reap the benefits of exercise without overdoing it.

-Educating yourself on exercise injuries, how they can happen and what to do if you think you have one will help you achieve your fitness goals sans injuries.
-We asked Kristen Herbst, DO, orthopedic surgeon at LourdesCare Cherry Hill in New Jersey to discuss the most common exercise injuries, how to differentiate between the types of injuries and how to know when it’s time to see a doctor.
+Educating yourself on exercise injuries, how they can happen, and what to do if you think you have one will help you achieve your fitness goals sans injuries.
+We asked Kristen Herbst, DO, an orthopedic surgeon in Vestal, New York to discuss the most common exercise injuries, how to differentiate between the types of injuries, and how to know when it’s time to see a healthcare provider (HCP).

 What are the most common exercise injuries you see?